EvaMaeRey/ggplot2-extension-cookbook/README.md

 a single semester.

 And I also wondered how the strategy would perform with experienced R and ggplot2 users.
-Being an academic, I wanted to assess further and I went down the route of devising a tutorial \[with assistance from independent study student Morgan Brown, who continued to work with me for a second semester\] and formally getting feedback on it via focus groups and a survey, after refining the tutorial.
+Curious, I created a tutorial \[with assistance from independent study student Morgan Brown, who continued to work with me for a second semester\] called ‘Easy-Geom-Recipes’ formally got feedback on it via focus groups and a survey, after refining the tutorial, with a small group of stats educator which we might term ggplot and R super users given their frequency and length of use of these materials.

-I did some research on ggplot2 extension among ggplot2 and R ‘super users’ and have found that the perhaps this community is under-served with regard to extension, but with the right materials, more folks could join the extenders ranks.

-I fielded ‘Easy geom Recipes’ with a group of statistics educators, conducting a survey on the resource and also getting feedback via a focus group.

 Among my favorite quotation from the focus groups is something that validated the efforts but also challenged me: